cnabio/cnab-spec/301-metadata-repositories.md

 The `root` role distributes, revokes, and replaces the public keys for all four top-level roles.
 It SHOULD use _offline keys_, or signing keys kept off the Internet (e.g., on trusted hardware in cold storage).
 It SHOULD also use a threshold (m, n) of keys, where n is the number of administrators, and m is the number of quorum members that must agree on new `root` metadata.
 Its metadata SHOULD expire yearly, considering that an offline key ceremony is expensive in terms of time and resources.

-The `timestamp` role indicates concisely whether there is any new metadata, bundle, or image on the repository.
+The `timestamp` role indicates concisely whether there is any new metadata or bundle on the repository.

-The `snapshot` role prevents attackers from tampering with interdependencies between bundles and/or images.
+The `snapshot` role prevents attackers from tampering with interdependencies between bundles.

-Since metadata for both the `timestamp` and `snapshot` roles could be updated whenever a new bundle/ image is produced at any time, they MAY each use a threshold (1, 1) of _online keys_, or signing keys accessible on-demand by automation for the repository.
+Since metadata for both the `timestamp` and `snapshot` roles could be updated whenever a new bundle is produced at any time, they MAY each use a threshold (1, 1) of _online keys_, or signing keys accessible on-demand by automation for the repository.
 In fact, they MAY even share the same online key.
-The metadata for each role MAY expire daily, since it is expected to be updated relatively frequently (e.g., whenever a developer pushes a new bundle/image, or a scheduled job runs to renew the metadata).
+The metadata for each role MAY expire daily, since it is expected to be updated relatively frequently (e.g., whenever a developer pushes a new bundle, or a scheduled job runs to renew the metadata).

 In order to achieve [gradual security](300-cnab-security.md#gradual-security) over time, it is RECOMMENDED to use the delegation model described in the rest of this subsection.
-Following the SHOULD recommendations, if either images or bundles are first signed using only TUF, then level 1a or 1b security is provided respectively.
+Following the SHOULD recommendations, if bundles are first signed using only TUF, then level 1a or 1b security is provided respectively.
 If both are signed using TUF, then level 2 security is provided.
-Building on top of that, following the MAY recommendations, if either images or bundles are additionally signed using in-toto, then level 3a or 3b security is provided.
+Building on top of that, following the MAY recommendations, if bundles are additionally signed using in-toto, then level 3a or 3b security is provided.
 Finally, if both are signed using TUF and in-toto, then level 4 security is provided.

 The following code listing is an example of this `targets` metadata: